Sai-Moen/TMInterface-AS-SaiMoen/module/smn_utils/README.md

 ```AngelScript
 log(true); // logs true
 ```
+\
+\

-Now we want to import something from a namespace, and this requires a bit of extra syntax.
+Now let's say we want to import something from a namespace, this requires a bit of extra syntax.

 ```AngelScript
 namespace smnu